aaarne/epfl-geometry/dgp2018-exercise11/submission/README.md

 ## Comparing with Physical Deformation

-Collestion of our observations:
+Collection of our observations:
-- The volume changes for closed surfaces.
-This is not the case in the physical case, is it?
-It would lead to pressure differences.
 - The thickness of the surface is zero, which is not the case for physical objects.
+- In the real world, the material of the object matters.
+I. e., the material and it's distribution, density etc. affect the deformation.
-- The surface never tears, no matter how much we deform.
+- In the simulation, the surface never tears, no matter how much we deform.
 - We can easily create self intersections, which do not occur in the real world.
-- Deformation effects the complete mesh.
+- In the simulation, deformation affects the complete mesh.